futurespeed/bsc/README.md

 BSC is a processing framework for business service.

 Inputs were put in to a context.
 BSC processed the context.
-After that we can get outputs.
+After that we can get outputs from the context.

 ![bsc-process](bsc-process.png)